symphonyoss/ContainerJS/.github/CONTRIBUTING.md

 ## Prerequisites

 * [ ] Have you [searched for duplicates](https://github.com/ScottLogic/ssf-desktop-wrapper/issues?utf8=%E2%9C%93&q=)?
 A simple search for exception error messages or a summary of the unexpected behaviour should suffice.
-* [ ] Are you running the [latest release of the unfurl bot](https://github.com/ScottLogic/ssf-desktop-wrapper/commits/master)?
+* [ ] Are you running the [latest release of the ssf-desktop-wrapper](https://github.com/ScottLogic/ssf-desktop-wrapper/commits/master)?

 ## Raising an Issue
 * Create your issue [here](https://github.com/ScottLogic/ssf-desktop-wrapper/issues/new).